mienxiu/mienxiu.github.io/_posts/2024-06-14-code-simplicity.md

 ## Good Programmers and Bad Programers
 In "Code Simplicity", Max starts by distinguishing between good programmers and bad programmers:
 > The difference between a bad programmer and a good programmer is *understanding*.
-> That is, bad programmers don’t understand what they are doing, and good programmers do.
+> That is, bad programmers don't understand what they are doing, and good programmers do.

 These two lines are the very first lines of the book.
 While I am not entirely sure if I agree with the statement, as I believe there are many factors that define whether a programmer is good or bad, they remain the most memorable ones after reading the book.